Are Hot Tubs Expensive To Run?

 We recommend that customers look for energy providers who offer lower cost electricity rates at night time, when the ambient temperature is cooler and your hot tub is keeping things warm, as it will mean your heating system kicks in less often, thus consuming less electricity.

-Based on our research and real-world feedback from customers, for a 5-6 seater family spa we believe it costs around £1.50 per day to run a hot tub in the UK.
-For smaller spas, or 13A eco-friendly spas, this will be closer to £1 per day.
+Of course, the energy market has gone a little bit crazy recently.
+Based on our research and real-world feedback from customers in 2022 with the current energy price cap tariffs of £0.34 per kWh, for a 5-6 seater family spa it costs around £3 - £4 per day to run a hot tub in the UK.
+For smaller spas, or 13A eco-friendly spas, this will be closer to £2.50 - £3 per day.
 For those looking for a more wallet-friendly option, Plug & Play hot tubs can often benefit from lower running costs.

 How often will you use it?